mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 b.
 NOT reveal or discuss any information to the MEDIA/NEWSPAPER regarding the requirement during this consultative process.
 Any Media questions will be directed to the PWGSC Media Relations Office at 819-956-2313;

 c.
 Throughout the entire Consultative Process, all questions from industry, exchanges of information and all the industry feedback must be provided in writing to the Contracting Authority.
-In accordance with and subject to the Access to information Act, R.S., 1985, c.
-A-1, and any other legislative or legal requirement, all information which is provided by a Participant and which is clearly marked as “Proprietary” will not be released or disclosed;
+In accordance with and subject to the Access to Information Act, R.S., 1985, c.
+A-1, and any other legislative or legal requirement.
+All information which is provided by a Participant and which is clearly marked as “Proprietary” will not be released or disclosed;

 d.
-Canada is not obligated to issue any CFP, or to negotiate any contract for the requirement;
+GC is not obligated to issue any CFP, or to negotiate any contract for the requirement;

 e.
-If Canada does release a CFP, the terms and conditions of the CFP will be subject to Canada's absolute discretion;
+If GC does release a CFP, the terms and conditions of the CFP will be subject to GC's absolute discretion;

 f.
 The information gathered from the written responses will be summarized and provided to all Participants, with the exception of proprietary or confidential materials;

 g.
-Canada will not reimburse any person or entity for any cost incurred in participating in this consultative process;
+GC will not reimburse any person or entity for any cost incurred in participating in this consultative process;

 h.
 Participation in this Consultative Process will not be a mandatory requirement for any subsequent CFP.
 An entity will not be precluded from submitting an proposal under any subsequent CFP on account of they not being a Participant;

 i.
-A Draft Statement of Work will be available to industry.
+At any point within this process, a Participant may provide notice to the Contracting Authority that they no longer wish to participate in the Consultative Process.

 j.
-At any point within this process, a Participant may provide notice to the Contracting Authority that they no longer wish to participate in the Consultative Process.

-k.
 Failure to agree to and sign the Rules of Engagement Participation Agreement will result in the exclusion from participation in the consultative process.
 This Rules of Engagement Participation Agreement must be signed by a duly authorized officer of the Participant in this respect;

-l.
+k.
 A dispute resolution process to manage impasses throughout this Consultative Process must be adhered to as follows:

 ## DISPUTE RESOLUTION PROCESS